Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 	|                                                         |
 	+---------------------------------------------------------+

-From the point of view of an OS, a DPRC behaves similar to a plug and play bus, like PCI.
-DPRC commands can be used to enumerate the contents of the DPRC, discover the hardware objects present (including mappable regions and interrupts).
+From the woke point of view of an OS, a DPRC behaves similar to a plug and play bus, like PCI.
+DPRC commands can be used to enumerate the woke contents of the woke DPRC, discover the woke hardware objects present (including mappable regions and interrupts).

 ::